-Chapter 4: Using the Facilities and Options of DOS/VSE
+Chapter 4: Using the Facilities and Options of VSE/Advanced Functions

-This chapter discusses ways and means for monitoring certain activities of the DOS/VSE.
-This involves the coding of user programs to be used as IPL and job control exit routines and the coding of a job accounting interface routine.
-In addition, this chapter discusses the checkpointing facility, DASD switching under DOS/VSE, and designing programs for virtual mode execution.
-The SDAID program which is an effective debugging and measurement tool is discussed in DOS/VSE Serviceability Aids and Debugging Procedures.
+This chapter discusses ways and means for monitoring certain activities of the system.
+This involves the coding of program exit routines and of user programs to be used as IPL and job control exit routines and the coding of a job accounting interface routine.
+In addition, this chapter discusses the checkpointing facility, DASD switching under VSE/Advanced Functions and designing program for virtual mode execution.
+The SDAID program which is an effective debugging and measurement tool is discussed in VSE/Advanced Functions Serviceability Aids and Debugging Procedures.

-User-Written Program-Exit Routines
+User-Written Exit Routines